LeviPulford/portfolio/index.md

 ---
 # Portfolio

 Below are examples and brief descriptions of my work.
-Click on the titles to view the full sample.
+Click on the titles to view or download the full sample.

 ---

-## <a href="https://github.com/LeviPulford/portfolio/blob/df5e4355b89330944d8b549d43eb6c7feeb902b6/PDF%20Downloads/AILA%20Workshop%20Slides.pdf" target="_blank" rel="noopener noreferrer">Workshop on Writing with AI</a>
+## <a href="https://github.com/LeviPulford/portfolio/blob/df5e4355b89330944d8b549d43eb6c7feeb902b6/PDF%20Downloads/AILA%20Workshop%20Slides.pdf" download>Workshop on Writing with AI</a>
 ![Thumbnail for Sample 2](thumbnails/AILA Workshop.jpg)

 **Role:** Writing Center Associate